drowzy/pico-proxy/README.md

   $ pico-proxy <target>

 Options
-  --target hostname or ip to the target server defaults to http://127.0.0.1 --port port to listen to for the proxy server defaults to 8080 --protocol protocol used when creating the proxy server, defaults to http --cors if the proxy server should handle CORS requests, defaults to true
+  --target hostname or ip to the target server, defaults to http://127.0.0.1 --port port to listen to for the proxy server, defaults to 8080 --protocol protocol used when creating the proxy server, defaults to http --cors if the proxy server should handle CORS requests, defaults to true